The Shandon Bridge Cork

 If it’s a traditional Irish pub you’re looking for during your 36 hours in Cork City, then a visit to The Mutton Lane Inn is in order.

 Situated in an alleyway near the English Market, this popular watering hole, one of Cork’s oldest drinking establishments, is illuminated by candlelight.
-It is also one of the pubs on the Cork Heritage Pub Trail.

 The Mutton Lane pub in Cork is one of the city's oldest.
 Photo: Douglas Pfeiffer Cardoso.